treeverse/lakeFS/docs/reference/authorization.md

 ### Resource naming - ARNs

-lakeFS uses [ARN identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns){:target="_blank"} - very similar in structure to those used by AWS.
+lakeFS uses [ARN identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns){:target="_blank" .button-clickable} - very similar in structure to those used by AWS.
 The resource segment of the ARN supports wildcards: use `*` to match 0 or more characters, or `?` to match exactly one character.

 Additionally, the current user's ID is interpolated in runtime into the ARN using the `${user}` placeholder.